-- 1. Participation and journals Students must attend class having completed the readings and prepared to fully participate in class discussions and exercises.
+Participation and journals - Students must attend class having completed the readings and prepared to fully participate in class discussions and exercises.
 Students are expected to fully engage in discussions, presentations, exercises, and learn from them.
 If you are unable to attend class, please discuss this with the instructor to find a way to make up the work.
-Students will be required to use and submit weekly journals that reflect readings, class discussions, and other course related work.
+Students will be required to use and submit daily journals that reflect readings, class discussions, and other course related work.
 These journal entries are a chance for you to reflect on what we are learning and to comment on professional development throughout the course.
-Students must turn in their latest journal entries weekly starting at the beginning of our second meeting (second class). - 2.
-Cases In class, and at home, we will use cases to illustrate the contracting process.
-The cases will allow students to understand the conditions under which various contracting strategie are employeed.
-The purpose of the cases is to reinforce student understanding of the tools used throughout the contracting process: from RFPs to decisions regarding contract termination and/or renewals. - 3.
-Presentations This assignment requires students to take on the role of public managers and other stakeholders, including vendors.
-Students will demonstrate their ability to perform the skills and abilities acquired in the class throughout the semester.
-Instructions for the Instructions for the presentations and role assignemtns will be posted on the course Canvas website.
+Students must turn in their latest journal entries daily, starting at the beginning of our second meeting (second class).